Atlantic General Hospital / Health System

 - Make sure that medical information that identifies you is kept private.

-- Give you this notice of our legal duties and privacy practices with respect to medical information about you.
+- Give you this notice of our legal duties and privacy practices with respect to your medical information.

 - Follow the terms of this notice.